Maria Canals (pianist)

-Maria Remei Canals i Cendrós (March 12, 1914 – July 28, 2010) was a Spanish pianist from Barcelona.
+Maria Remei Canals i Cendrós (March 12, 1914 – July 28, 2010) was a Spanish pianist and music educator from Barcelona who founded the Maria Canals International Music Competition.
+Through her performing career, teaching, publications and the piano competition that bears her name, Canals made a significant contribution to musical education and piano performance in Catalonia.
+She received several distinctions during her career, including the Creu de Sant Jordi and appointment as an Officer of the French Ordre des Arts et des Lettres.

 Life and career

 Maria Canals studied with Joaquim Canals (her father), Lluís Millet (founder of Orfeó Català and the Palau de la Música Catalana) and Ricardo Viñes (Ravel's disciple).

 At 15, she started her international career as a concertist collaborating with orchestras and with the most important directors of her time, with a wide repertoire in which the premieres of some works by the most important Catalan composers of the first half of the 20th century stand out, along with a predilection for French music.

 In 1950, she and her husband founded the prestigious Acadèmia de Música Ars Nova, and in 1954 she founded the International Music Competition Maria Canals Barcelona (Concurs Internacional d'Execució Musical Maria Canals de Barcelona).

 In 1965 the President of the Italian Republic conceded her the "Stella della Solidarità Italiana", and in 1981 the Minister of Culture of the French Republic named her "Chevalier de l'Ordre des Arts des Lettres".
 In 1990 she was awarded the "Creu de Sant Jordi" by the Generalitat de Catalunya and the Medal for Merit in Fine Arts silver category conceded by the Ministerio de Cultura.
 In 1994 Barcelona's city hall conceded her the Medal for Artistic Merit gold category.

 Maria Canals published the books A life in music (Una vida dins la música, Editorial Selecta) and Forty Years of life of the Musical execution Competition, some memories (Quaranta anys de vida del Concurs d'Execució Musical, alguns records, Publicacions de l'Abadia de Montserrat).